- Customers will save $100 on any new booking of a 2024 REI adventure travel trip in North America.

 Hike to Turn Point Lighthouse followed by a sunset paddle

 After a guide prepared breakfast in camp, we set out on foot to explore the treasures of Stuart Island.
-A hiking tour of the island includes Turn Point Lighthouse, which provides us with sweeping views of Boundary Pass, and the Canadian Border, a stone’s throw away.
-After our hike we’ll have some time to relax before happy- hour snacks and dinner before embarking on a sunset paddle, discovering tide pools and searching for a variety of Puget Sound wildlife that call this area home.
-Returning to our camp for the evening, we celebrate the day with a taste a wine selection inspired by the San Juan Islands around a toasty campfire.
+A hiking tour of the island includes Turn Point Lighthouse, which provides us with sweeping views of Boundary Pass, and the Canadian Border, a stone's throw away.
+After our hike we'll have some time to relax before appetizers and dinner before embarking on a sunset paddle, discovering tide pools and searching for a variety of Puget Sound wildlife that call this area home.
+Returning to our camp for the evening, we celebrate our day in the magical San Juan Islands around a toasty campfire.
 All meals included.

 Hiking: 6 miles; Sea kayaking: up to 5 miles